-Interrupting the supply of dissolver exhaust
+Tripping logic for introducing dissolving tank vent gases

-The supply of dissolver exhaust must be stopped if some of the following conditions are met.
-NOTE: The operating logic of an individual recovery boiler may also include other conditions due to its year of commissioning, equipment, process connections or realisation.
+The introduction of dissolving tank vent gases must be stopped if any of the following conditions below is fulfilled.
+NOTE: The operating logic of an individual recovery boiler may also include other conditions because of differences in commissioning year, equipment design, process conditions and technical implementation.